sav-che/TL-2/Authors/Morris, Edward Lyman {std. E. Morris}.md

-> [!cite] BHL link: this entry starts at [page 594](https://www.biodiversitylibrary.org/item/104137#page/610/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 594](https://www.biodiversitylibrary.org/page/33355681) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Morris, Edward Lyman (1870-1913), American botanist; M. A.Amherst 1895; instructor in botany at Amherst, Mass.
-1893-1895; at Western High School, Washington, D. C. 1895-1896; head of the dept. of biology in the Washington high schools from 1896-1907; curator of natural sciences Brooklyn Institute of Arts 1907-1913; expert on Plantaginaceae. (*E. Morris*).
+1893-1895; at Western High School, Washington, D. C. 1895-1896; head of the dept. of biology in the Washington high schools from 1896-1907; curator of natural sciences Brooklyn Institute of Arts 1907-1913; expert on Plantaginaceae.
+**Abbreviated name**: *E. Morris*

 #### Herbarium and types